electric-sql/pglite/docs/docs/api.md

 `new PGlite(dataDir: string, options: PGliteOptions)`<br/>
 `new PGlite(options: PGliteOptions)`

-A new pglite instance is created using the `new PGlite()` constructor.
+A new PGlite instance is created using the `new PGlite()` constructor.

 This is imported as: